injcristianrojas/docker-workshop/README.md

 ### Docker

-Follow the instructions for your OS:
+Use the CE (Community Edition), and follow the instructions for your OS:

 * [Linux](https://docs.docker.com/install/)
 * [macOS](https://docs.docker.com/docker-for-mac/install/)